 "Not even a single drop of Cauvery river water should be

-He remarked that there is already drinking water shortage
+noted that there is already drinking water shortage in Mysore

-Siddaramaiah appealed to the government to take firm and
+He appealed to the Government to take firm and tough stand

-tough stand on the issue, adding that "injustice" has been
+on the issue, adding, "injustice" has been done to Karnataka

-done to Karnataka in the final order passed by the Cauvery
+in the final order passed by the Cauvery Water Disputes

-Noting that the order has been challenged by Karnataka in
+Noting that it has been challenged by the state in Supreme

 statement on Cauvery river water sharing issue, after which